ossia/score-docs/docs/in-depth/musical.md

 ---

 # Musical metrics

 Musical metrics are hierarchic
-  * the tempo, and musical position in an interval is either relative to this interval (if the 4/4 button in the inspector is pressed) or it's taking the musical information from its closest parent (recursively).
+  * The tempo, and musical position in an interval is either relative to this interval (if the 4/4 button in the inspector is pressed) or it's taking the musical information from its closest parent (recursively).